evanhsu/firecrew-deprecated/readme.md

 You may then run seeders if you want.

+2) On your HOST machine, navigate to the project folder and run:

+	$ yarn
+	$ yarn run watch

 ### Viewing in the browser

 After building the project in your vagrant machine, you should be able to view the site in your browser at: